StenTechDev/D2M-Dating-Website/README.md

-# date2MarrySite
+# Date to Marry Dating Website
-This is a website for the Date2Marry app
+This is a Dating sites that focuses on singles that wish to date with the intention of marriage.